The Route

 The circuit is continuous — there are no intermediate stops.
 Visitors board and alight only at Place Gambetta.

 Yes.
-The route follows the famous medieval ramparts of Vannes, among the best preserved in Brittany.
+The route follows the famous ramparts of Vannes, among the best preserved in Brittany.
 The audio commentary explains their history and architecture throughout the journey.

 Yes.
 The circuit passes through the old town with its 17th-century half-timbered houses and alongside the port of Vannes.
 These sites are presented through the audio commentary as part of the guided tour.